 Masters in School Leadership, Bachelor of Applied Science (PE), Graduate Diploma in Education

 Kim believes in the power of physical activity to transform lives.
 She is passionate about the physical, personal and intellectual development that is formed through physical activity.
 Kim is a massive supporter of the underdog and therefore is the number 2 ticket holder of the Western Bulldogs.
 Julia Gillard holds the number 1 ticket.

-Mr Jason Brand, Head of Department Personal Development, Health and Physical Education (PDHPE)
+Head of Department Personal Development, Health and Physical Education (PDHPE)